 What is a tax audit?

-When the IRS confirms the details listed on your tax return to establish its accuracy, which is known as tax audit.
-Many individuals have heard that audit selection statistics are against you.
+When the IRS confirms the details listed on your tax return to establish its accuracy, it’s known as the tax audit.
+Many individuals must have heard that audit selection statistics are against them.
 About one in every seventy-five individuals will be audited by the IRS.
-When looking at these statistics, it means that roughly eighty percent of all individuals will face an IRS tax audit at one point during their working lifetime.
-They statistics regarding the numbers are dependent on income levels and employment types.
+When looking at these statistics, it means that roughly eighty percent of all individuals will face an IRS tax audit sooner or later in their working lifetime.
+The statistics regarding the numbers are dependent on income levels and employment types.

 The selection process for an IRS tax audit

 If you are chosen for an audit, it is not necessarily a random occurrence.
 Those who do get picked have a higher likelihood of creating an error or making a fraudulent claim on their IRS tax return.
 The IRS computer is really what determines who is going to get audited.
 Every tax return is given a designated score by the IRS computer.
 If that tax return gets a high number, it means it has a greater likelihood of getting an audit.
 Individuals who have low income but high expenses are usually looked for by the computer.
 For example, if you report that your monthly income and mortgage payment are around the same amount, the computer will give that tax return a high score.
 This is because it measures the unlikelihood that you will be able to pay other monthly expenses after paying your monthly mortgage.
 After the tax return is given a score by the computer, they are then given to an IRS specialist.
 Once, in the specialists’ hands, about one-tenth of them will go into the audit process.